jhuckaby/pixl-server-storage/README.md

 ## list_page_size

 The `list_page_size` property specifies the default page size (number of items per page) for new lists.
 However, you can override this per each list when creating them.
-See [Lists](#lists) below for details.
+See [Lists](docs/Lists.md) for details.

+## hash_page_size

+The `hash_page_size` property specifies the default page size (number of items per page) for new hashes.
+However, you can override this per each hash when creating them.
+See [Hashes](docs/Hashes.md) for details.

 ## concurrency